tmonks/100-days-of-code/r2-log.md

 R2/D29
 Finished implementing the GET and POST routes for the Message Board app.
 Got the first 7 tests to pass.
 Learned how to limit the number of subdocuments returned and also exclude certain fields from them in mongoose.
 Really enjoying the backend!
 \#100DaysOfCode #freeCodeCamp

+### Day 30:
+R2/D30
+Implemented the PUT and DELETE routes to update and delete threads and replies on the Message Board app.
+Now passing 15/16 tests.
+All that's left is to implement the functional tests tomorrow😀
+\#100DaysOfCode #freeCodeCamp